While I still don’t post any net worth updates

-There are many reasons why net worth calculations are valuable.
+There are many reasons why basic net worth calculations are valuable.

-1) It can provide a yardstick to understand where you’re at.
-I would suggest you do a net worth calculation before you starting your investing journey to help you understand where you stand.
-Maybe you shouldn’t be investing yet at all.
+1. It can provide a financial snapshot in time to understand where you’re at.
+Quick net worth calculations (assets – liabilities = net worth) are fine before you starting your investing journey to determine if you should be investing at all.

-Because there are many factors out of my control – I would suggest you don’t obsess over your net worth calculation.
+Because there are many factors out of my control don’t obsess over your net worth calculation.

 What are your thoughts on net worth calculations?
 Agree or disagree?
 Am I missing out on this site by not posting that stuff and broadcasting it to the world?
 Let me know your thoughts as always.